-Delhi election result: Arvind Kejriwal trails BJP’s Parvesh Verma by slim margin
+Delhi election result: Arvind Kejriwal trails BJP’s Parvesh Verma by over 4,000 votes

 Aam Aadmi Party leader Atishi then replaced Kejriwal as the chief minister.
 The AAP chief said that he will return to the post only after voters have expressed their support for him in the Assembly polls.

-Early trends, however, indicate that the Aam Aadmi Party was trailing the BJP in Delhi.
-The BJP is ahead in 45 seats, while the Kejriwal-led party is ahead in 25 places, as per figures at 11.35 am.
+However, the Aam Aadmi Party was trailing the BJP in Delhi.
+The BJP is ahead in 46 seats, while the Kejriwal-led party is ahead in 24 places at 12 pm.

 The halfway mark for the 70-member Delhi Assembly in 36 seats.